LivePersonInc/developer-center/pages/documents/consumer experience/server-chat/getting-started.md

 For a sample postman collection for the Server Chat API, click [here](consumer-experience-server-chat-sample.html){:target="_blank"}.

-# RSS section
+# RSS section - new

-Adding this section to get a notification pushed to RSS.
-It will appear only on Staging.
-I'll remove it once the RSS integration works properly and has been tested.
+I'm adding this section again to see if it pops up in a notification on Feedly.
+Hoping this shows up on Feedly and posts on Slack.
+Writing some more just for volume's sake.